-It is crucial to have consistency on the sales floor, and retail sales training enables that uniformity.
-Great customer service needs to be delivered every day by everyone, and the best way to promote this is through continuous and scalable pieces of training.
+Therefore, it is crucial to have consistency on the sales floor.
+Improving your store’s retail sales training enables that uniformity.
+Bringing every associate to the same performance level will ensure that no customer is receiving subpar service.
+Great customer service needs to be delivered every day by everyone, and the best way to promote this is through continuous and scalable training courses.

 Resources – Additional information?